 Transport Modes in Greater Male’

-Publics are left with few options to travel within the islands and in-between the islands conveniently.
+Public is left with a few options to travel within the island and in-between the islands conveniently.
 Guests & Tourists are able to utilize the same benefit as the public does.
 Price varies between MVR 3 to MVR 100 approx (1 USD = 15.42 MVR) for traveling.
 Some are public and the rest is pretty much private but can be used by the public (over a hire, booking… etc.).

 - Taxi service (selected islands)